fenny7646/netflic/README.md

 # Running The Project
 *Clone Repo
+*Log In to TMDB, Get API v4 Token, then place it in a .env file in backend folder.
 *Run in two terminals.
 *Use `python manage runserver` for Django
 *Use `npm run dev` for NextJS